WebAssembly/wasi-webgpu/README.md

 ### Portability Criteria

-Linux, Window, MacOS, Android, Web.
+Linux, Windows, MacOS, Android, Web.

 ## Table of Contents [if the explainer is longer than one printed page]